renerocksai/semantic_zk/README.md

-# zk2setevi - The Semantic Text View for your digital Zettelkasten
+# zk2setevi - The Semantic Text View for your Zettelkasten

 ![gui](img/first_gui.png)